-However, to Lewandowski the game against Atletico Madrid in 2016 was very special for him.
+However, to Lewandowski the game against Atletico Madrid in 2016 was very special.

-His wife was pregnant at the time and it was during this match that he announced the news to the world.
+His wife was pregnant at the time and it was during the match that he announced the news to the world.

 After scoring the only goal in the game from a free-kick, he collected the ball from the net and stuck it under his shirt as part of his celebrations.

-It now becomes even clearer why the Warsaw native has netted so many goals in his career so far, with the variety of skills he displayed in his four-goal haul.
+It also becomes clearer why the Warsaw-bron striker has netted so many goals in his career, with his full range shown in the four-goal haul.

-First it was a penalty, then came a header, a goal in a chaotic penalty area and finally a classic one-two with Ivan Perisic wrapped up the striker's quickfire strikes.
+He kicked it off with a coolly taken penalty, then came a header and a goal in a chaotic penalty area.
+And, finally, a classic one-two with Ivan Perisic wrapped up the striker's awesome foursome.